denczh/Auro/ReadMe.txt

 Formant analysis and vowel detection for iPhone in C/C++/Objective-C.

-Check blog for videos and information:
+For videos and information check first posts of this blog:

-auroproject.blogspot.com	(ENGLISH)
+pedropinto.eu	(ENGLISH)
-proyectoauro.blogspot.com	(SPANISH)
+pedropinto.es	(SPANISH)